How is Oracle Java Cloud Service - SaaS Extension different from Oracle Java Cloud Service?

 CLASSPATH.
 Note that FileAppenders can only write to

 /customer/scratch/**.
 For configuration file information see the Log4j documentation.
-For more information applications accessing system properties, see Guidelines for Applications When Accessing System Properties.
+See Guidelines for Applications When Accessing System Properties.

 How do I pass UTF-8 encoded characters in the request URL and how do I get the value into the application?